 How likely it is that this measure will pass depends in part on the details of the policy, says financial aid expert Mark Kantrowitz.
 Sens.
 Elizabeth Warren and Chuck Schumer have also put pressure on Biden to increase the forgiveness amount to $50,000, so the details about how much forgiveness a student loan borrower could receive may change.

-While Biden hasn’t made any definitive statements, House Democrats have called for an executive order to be enacted.
+Whether or not Biden will use an executive order for student loan forgiveness has been the subject of debate.
 On Nov.
-16, Sen. Warren tweeted, “Student loan debt is holding back a whole generation from buying homes, starting small businesses, and saving for retirement – all things we rely on to grow our economy.
+16, 2020, Sen. Warren tweeted, “Student loan debt is holding back a whole generation from buying homes, starting small businesses, and saving for retirement – all things we rely on to grow our economy.
 Executive action to #CancelStudentDebt would be a huge economic stimulus during and after this crisis.”

 Where is the money coming from?